iamrk04/MyAzureMLNotebooks/README.md

 # MyAzureMLNotebooks
-Repo for all verified useful notebooks that can't be found at official Microsoft's repo
+Repo for all verified useful notebooks that are used frequently.